-PDQ machine after the payment amount has been entered for the purchase in question, say a cup of coffee.
+PDQ machine after they have entered the payment amount for the purchase in question, say a cup of coffee.

 - If there are sufficient funds in the customer’s account, authorisation is granted.

 - Finally, the funds are transferred from the account of the customer to the merchant’s account.
-(While in most cases this can take days, there are some providers which provide instant settlement of funds.)
+While in most cases, this can take days, there are some providers, like myPOS, which provide an instant settlement of funds.

 What types of PDQ machines are there?